Density-Functional Theory on Graphs: Positive results from the Rellich theorem

 The other example was the square graph where we found the condition $|s|=|t|$ for the potential in \eqref{eq:square-h} that leads to degeneracy, again with multiplicity $g=2$.
 Since now $M=4$ we have $D_g=1$, the dimension of the two lines $s=t$ and $s=-t$ in potential space.
-For a fixed $s$ the range of potentials connecting two degeneracy points $t=\pm s$, parametrized by $t\in [-|s|,|s|]$, is then non-uv, while the same holds conversely for a fixed $t$.
+For a fixed $s$ the range of potentials connecting two degeneracy points $t=\pm s$, parameterized by $t\in [-|s|,|s|]$, is then non-uv, while the same holds conversely for a fixed $t$.
 This situation is shown in Figure~\ref{fig:square-v-plot}.
-So the non-uv region in potential space indeed has dimension $D_g+1=2$ and is spanned by both parameters $s,t$, just the resulting non-uv density is not always the same and switches between $\rho_A$ for $|s|>|t|$ and $\rho_B$ for $|s|<|t|$ while both densities (and many more) are possible ground-state densities in the degeneracy case at $|s|=|t|$.
-Note that here the $\rho_A$ still depends on $s$ while being insensible to $t$, and $\rho_B$ reacts the other way around.
-For $s\to\infty$ the $\rho_A\to (0,1,1,0)$ and for $s\to -\infty$ the $\rho_A\to (1,0,0,1)$.
-On the other hand, for $t\to\infty$ the $\rho_B\to (0,0,1,1)$ and for $t\to -\infty$ the $\rho_B\to (1,1,0,0)$.
-So with a large potential on the square graph one approaches extreme points instead of instantly hitting the border of the density domain like in the triangle case.
+Hence, the non-uv region in potential space indeed has dimension $D_g+1=2$ and is spanned by both parameters $s,t$, just the resulting non-uv density is not always the same and switches between $\rho_A$ for $|s|>|t|$ and $\rho_B$ for $|s|<|t|$ while both densities (and many more) are possible ground-state densities in the degeneracy case at $|s|=|t|$.
+Note that here the $\rho_A$ still depends on $s$ while being insensitive to $t$, and $\rho_B$ reacts the other way around.
+For $s\to\infty$, $\rho_A\to (0,1,1,0)$, and for $s\to -\infty$, $\rho_A\to (1,0,0,1)$.
+On the other hand, for $t\to\infty$, $\rho_B\to (0,0,1,1)$, and for $t\to -\infty$, $\rho_B\to (1,1,0,0)$.
+Therefore, with a large potential on the square graph, one approaches extreme points instead of instantly hitting the border of the density domain like in the triangle case.
 This situation already found a graphical representation in Figure~\ref{fig:octahedron}, where the $(s,t)$-plane in potential space gets mapped to the middle plane of the octahedron.

-In following the statement of \citet{ullrich2002} that potentials which create degeneracies are rare, we have argued in this section that also those that lead to non-uv ground states are uncommon.
+Following the statement of \citet{ullrich2002} that potentials which create degeneracies are rare, we have argued in this section that also those that lead to non-uv ground states are uncommon.
 By consistently adapting their argument to the graph setting one should be able to make this statement more rigorous and give a full picture of the topology of the density-potential mapping.